superduperfantastic/blog/_posts/2014-10-01-weekend-hike-lake-lagunitas.md

 ![](https://farm4.staticflickr.com/3922/15078374059_b17c32bc44_n.jpg){:.left} Fresca seems to be pretty good on leash, which is why I jumped at the chance to take her on a hike.
 Sasha was never so great on leash, and that limited the number of places we could take her since she preferred being off-leash.

 While the leash isn't a problem for Fresca, she has a tendency to stick her snout to the floor looking for goodies to chew on.
 We call this "vacuum mode."
 Unfortunately, her definition of "goodies" also includes dirt, bark and grass.
+One day she will be disciplined enough not to keep her nose to the ground.
+For now, we deal!

 {:.center}
 ![Lake Lagunitas](https://farm4.staticflickr.com/3912/15262027741_5e9570d624_b.jpg)